 Limit the user’s ways to leave the page (fewer clickables), keeps users focused.

 Natural, low hanging fruit to reach out to same minded users.

 Trial and error to maximise return.
 A/B testing can be useful in finding the best content and design to achieve your conversions goals.

 Promotions & Advertisements

 A single channel approach rarely wins anymore.

-Flash is dead, but HTML5 ads have caught up and provide an adequate replacement for online advertising.
+Flash is dead but HTML5 ads have caught up and provide an effective replacement for online advertising.

 As complex as digital marketing can be, the same ancient formula dictates sales.